the young dreamers of nyc, straight up | look | i-D

 If you could ask the world one question and get the answer, what would you ask?
 How can we use art and new media to impact social change?

 Describe yourself in five words?
 Odie: Honest, sad, shy, kinda friendly, kinda cool.
-Kate: Lesbo weirdo with terrible humour.
+Kate: Lesbo weirdo with terrible humor.

 Do you have any News Year's resolutions?
 Odie: To stop being a lazy piece of shit.
-Kate: Drink more water, realise more stuff, eat more healthy.
+Kate: Drink more water, realize more stuff, eat more healthy.
 Or try.
 Or not.

 How can we make our voices heard in 2017?
 Odie: Keep being your loud, genuine, annoying self and hopefully you'll get an interview with i-D. Kate: If you have opinion, you wanna change something, don't be afraid to speak up, even if you're the only one and people disagree with you, keep trying.

 What are your hopes for 2017?
 Odie: Keep trying to achieve my dreams.
-Kate: I hope I'll adopt a cat, puppy and get a bigger bed.
+Kate: I hope I'll adopt a cat, a puppy, and get a bigger bed.
 I would also like learn to play my ukulele and I really want to do Tour de Europe with Odie.

 If you could ask the world one question and get the answer, what would you ask?
 Odie: Why you always hatin'?
 Kate: Trump, seriously?